Nosferatu (word): Stoker and Gerard

+Willhelm Schmidt

 However, the word had already appeared in an 1865 German-language article by Wilhelm Schmidt.
-Schmidt's article discusses Transylvanian customs and appeared in an Austro-Hungarian magazine, which Gerard could have encountered as a reviewer of German literature living in Austria-Hungary.
-Schmidt's article also mentions the legendary Scholomance by name, which parallels Gerard's "Transylvanian Superstitions".
+Schmidt's article, expanded into a book of the same in 1866, discusses Transylvanian customs and appeared in an Austro-Hungarian magazine, which Gerard could have encountered as a reviewer of German literature living in Austria-Hungary.
+Schmidt also mentions the legendary Scholomance by name, which parallels Gerard's "Transylvanian Superstitions".
 Schmidt does not identify the language explicitly, but he puts the word nosferatu in a typeface which indicates it to be a language other than German.

-Schmidt's description is unambiguous in identifying nosferatu as a "Vampyr.
+Schmidt's description is unambiguous in identifying nosferatu as a "Vampyr":